A Notebook by Alison Crum — £19.00 plus post & packing

 Preparing to Play - Equipment, Practising, The well-tempered consort, Solo playing

 Alison Crum is internationally acknowledged as the doyenne of British viol teachers.
-Professor of the viol at Trinity College of Music in London for more than twenty years, and also teacher and advisor to West Dean College, she is also a visiting teacher at a number of universities and institutions worldwide.
+Professor of the viol at Trinity Laban Conservatoire of Music and Dance in London for more than thirty years, and also teacher and advisor to West Dean College, she is also a visiting teacher at a number of universities and institutions worldwide.
 After reading music at university she went on to advanced studies on the viol with Wieland Kuijken and Jordi Savall.
-Well known as a concert artiste, she has made more than ninety recordings with many specialist early music groups, many of them with the Rose Consort of Viols.
+Well known as a concert artiste, she has made more than one hundred recordings with many specialist early music groups, many of them with the Rose Consort of Viols.
 Corda Music publish her books of First Solos and Intermediate Solos for each size of viol, as well as her collection of Pièces de Résistance – a selection of 'naughty bits' for the bass viol drawn from the master composers of the 16th, 17th and 18th centuries.
 Since 1997, as acknowledgement for her masterly contribution to the world of the viol, she has been the invited President of the Viola da Gamba Society of Great Britain.

 Corda Home Page | What's New? | How to order